axgdev/telezig/README.md

     // Send the same message we received try bot.sendMessage(update);
-    // Sleep some seconds to not make too many requests to the Telegram API std.time.sleep(sleep_seconds * std.time.ns_per_s);
 }

 // Windows-only cleanup, this might not be needed in the future if fixed, see: https://github.com/ziglang/zig/issues/8943